-NASHVILLE – Governor Phil Bredesen is urging communities across the state to celebrate the benefits of books for young children during the fourth annual Imagination Library Week in Tennessee.
+NASHVILLE – Governor Phil Bredesen is urging communities across the state to celebrate the benefits of books for young children during the third annual Imagination Library Week in Tennessee.
 Bredesen proclaimed Sept.
-13-19 as Imagination Library Week, which is full of events aimed at boosting enrollment and community investment across the state.
+14-20 as Imagination Library Week, which is full of events aimed at boosting enrollment and community support across the state.

-“Now that almost 60 percent of all eligible children in Tennessee is registered in this important pre-kindergarten literacy program, I recognize there are still many more families with young children left to reach," said Gov. Bredesen.
+“Now that one out of every two eligible children in Tennessee is registered in this important pre-kindergarten literacy program, I recognize there are still many more families with young children left to reach," said Gov. Bredesen.
 "Imagination Library Week is an opportunity to generate greater awareness for the program, and the importance of reading to children regularly as preparation for formal education.
-Thanks to the dedication and hard work of volunteers in all 95 counties, strong partners like public libraries, and the generosity of our donors, we are working toward instilling a love of books and reading –at the earliest possible age– in all Tennessee children."
+Thanks to the dedication and hard work of volunteers in all 95 counties, strong partners like our public libraries, and the generosity of local donors, we are working toward instilling a love of books and reading –at the earliest possible age– in all Tennessee children."

 The cost of delivering 12 hardback books to one child is $28 annually, split evenly between each county’s non-profit sponsoring organization and a state budgetary allocation administered by the Governor’s Books from Birth Foundation®.
 Meaning, Imagination Library county sponsoring organizations must raise $14 per child, per year.

 Any child in Tennessee under age five can be registered for the Imagination Library.
-Fifty-seven percent of the state’s total eligible population –more than 212,000 children– is currently registered in the program and received a free book in September.
+Fifty-four percent of the state’s eligible population –over 201,000– is currently registered in the program and will receive a free book in October.
 A core mission of the Governor’s Books from Birth Foundation is to enroll any and all eligible children in the program.
-As public awareness for the Imagination Library continues to build, the Foundation assists dedicated volunteers with fundraising efforts to cover half the cost of monthly book orders.
+As public awareness for the Imagination Library continues to build, the Foundation also assists dedicated volunteers in all 95 counties with fund-raising efforts to cover half the cost of the books.

 To learn more about the Imagination Library program in your county, or for information on how to register a child, visit www.GovernorsFoundation.org or call toll-free, 1-877-99-BOOKS.